Logo: Bauhaus-University Weimar

 • Emerging Technoligies and Design: Jun.-Prof. Dr. Thomas Pearce

-• Material and Evironment: Prof. Martin Kuban
+• Transformative Design: Prof. Martin Kuban

 • Industrial Design: Prof. Andreas Mühlenberend